Do you always get confused by the difference between calligraphy, hand lettering, and typography?

-As other forms of drawing it also follow a few sets of principles like readability, balance, composition, etc.
+Like other forms of drawing, it also follows a few sets of principles like readability, balance, composition, etc.

 Typography is the art of using letters.
-It comprises of typefaces and fonts.
+It comprises typefaces and fonts.

-For example every 's' in this post is exactly the same as all the other 's'.
+For example, every 's' in this post is the same as all the other 's.'

-This is because in typography type designers mainly focus on creating a type in which irrespective of layout the formation of letters remain the same.
+In typography, designers mainly focus on creating a type in which, irrespective of layout, the formation of letters remains the same.

-Type designers create typography which can be used by you or graphic designers in the form of downloadable font files.
+Type designers create typography that you or graphic designers can use in the form of downloadable font files.

 Hence, typography can be defined as the appearance, arrangement, and style of printed text.

-For example Times New Roman and all the other fonts which you download to create a printed text.
+For example, Times New Roman and all the other fonts you download to create a printed text.

 Typography finds its use in a wide range of graphic designing projects like brochure and logo design, invitations, book publishing, memos, visiting cards, book cover, etc.